g4m817/llm-attention-head-instability/README.md

 ## Limitations

+- It’s possible this is not a novel effect but rather a restatement or byproduct of other well-known instability metrics.
+Further literature review is needed to place it in context.
 - Results are small-scale.
 - Only 3 datasets and 2 system prompts, both synthetically generated with fragile pass/fail scoring.
 - Only 2 model families tested.